European solidarity demos demand end to Ukraine war

 "Maybe somehow (we can) get through to Russia as well that the world is for Ukraine and that it needs to start acting to stop the war."

-She said much of her family had fled but that her uncle stayed in Kyiv to "fight for the city".
+Much of her family had fled but her uncle stayed in Kyiv to "fight for the city", she said.

 'No to Putin, no to NATO'